yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/python_on_instance.md

    ```

 **Add the following entries in the `settings.py` file.**

-1. Add the import statement.
+1. Add the following import statement.
    ```
    from sf_apm_lib.snappyflow import Snappyflow import os
    ```

-2. Add the following entry in `INSTALLED_APPS` block.
+2. Add the following entry in the `INSTALLED_APPS` block.
    ```
    'elasticapm.contrib.django'
    ```

-3. Add the following entry in `MIDDLEWARE` block.
+3. Add the following entry in the `MIDDLEWARE` block.
    ```
    'elasticapm.contrib.django.middleware.TracingMiddleware'
    ```

-4. Add the following source code to integrate the Django application to the SnappyFlow.
+4. Add the following source code to integrate a Django application with SnappyFlow.

    ```
        try: